 What are the likely costs?

 Generally speaking expect the out of pocket expenses with Ultrasound Guided Sclerotherapy to be around $750-$1000 per leg.
 For catheter procedures with Laser or Radiofrequency expect the out of pocket cost to be around $2500 for one leg and $4500 if both legs are treated.
-For more information on the varicose vein treatment and costs, see our leg vein treatments page.
+For more information on the leg vein treatment and costs, see our spider vein treatments page.

 LEG VEIN SERVICES AND COSTS